Saturday, 11 November 2023

 our sentence from a curse, and rescinding

-the Jewish Law for our sakes, our old chains
+the Jewish Law for our sake, our old chains

 that would convict us, enemy seers